-In order to achieve as many of the positive effects as possible, CA often works well with a mix of cover crop species (for example, both legumes and strong deep-rooted species).
+In order to achieve as many of the positive effects as possible, Regen Ag often works well with a mix of cover crop species (for example, both legumes and strong deep-rooted species).

 The establishment of cover crops is a large topic in itself as it is often a challenge to get satisfactory germination and development before the temperatures start to decline in the autumn.

 The most common method is to sow the cover crops with a seed drill after harvest.
 The cover crop can also be established prior to harvest if the right conditions are present for good germination - sufficient moisture in the soil and a suitable soil temperature.